MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 ## Copyright

-This work is under the MIT license.
+This work is under the MIT licence.

 Copyright (c) 2024-Present Marcel Coetzee